 Requirement Deloitte response The Performance Report The report outlines the Commission's performance, both financial and non-financial.
-It also sets out the We have assessed whether the Performance Report has been prepared in accordance with the Accounts Direction.
-We have also read the Performance Report and confirmed that the information contained within is materially correct and consistent with our knowledge acquired during the course of performing the audit, and is not otherwise misleading. key risks and uncertainties faced by the Commission.
+It also sets out the key risks and uncertainties faced by the Commission.
 As explained on page 7, there are several areas of good practice demonstrated throughout the Performance Report.
 We identified a few minor areas for improvement which have been actioned by management.
 The Accountability Report Management have ensured that the Accountability Report meets the requirements of the We have assessed whether the information given in the Governance Statement is consistent with the financial statements and has been prepared in accordance with the Accounts Direction.
 No exceptions have been noted.
 FReM, comprising the governance statement, Remuneration Report and Staff Report and the Parliamentary Accountability Report.
 We have also read the Accountability Report and confirmed that the information contained within is materially correct and consistent with our knowledge acquired during the course of performing the audit, and is not otherwise misleading.
 We provided management with minor comments and suggested changes and have received an updated version reflecting these changes.
-Accountability Reports We have also audited the auditable parts of the Remuneration Report and Staff Report and confirmed that they have been prepared in accordance with the Accounts Direction.
+We have also audited the auditable parts of the Remuneration Report and Staff Report and confirmed that they have been prepared in accordance with the Accounts Direction.
 Going Concern Management has made appropriate disclosure relating to Going Concern matters.
 We have confirmed that the 2021/22 budget was approved by the Committee in January 2021.
 We have concluded that the plan is sufficiently robust to demonstrate that the Commission will be a going concern for 12 months from signing the Annual Report and Accounts.
 We requested that management specifically disclosed their considerations in relation to the impact of COVID-19 on the ability of the Commission to operate as a going concern in the going concern disclosure in the Annual Report and Accounts.
 This disclosure has been appropriately included.